raniamarhoni/CovidHelp/README.md

 #### Search Posts
 You can search anything that will show up on the title and description

+#### Unknown Passswords
+Password will always be hidden as it uses werkzeug.security to created a key for the password and i'm also able to check the password when logging in.

 ### Features Left to Implement

 #### Sort and Filter Database